digitalwave/msc_pyparser/README.md

 ```

-For a detailed use see the `test_parser.py` program in the source directory.
+For a detailed example, see `test_parser.py` program in the `examples` directory.

-**MSCWriter**
+### MSCWriter

 This class transforms the inside structure to the string.
 You can save the result to a file.
-To put it simply, this class can converts back your YAML/JSON/... to config file.
-See the crs_writer.py example how does it works.
+This class converts YAML, JSON, etc, to a config file.
+See the example file `crs_writer.py` for how it works.

-A simple usage:
+Here is a simple example:

 ```
 $ python3